csaravanan2607/QR-Code_generator/README.md

 Run `pip install qrcode`

 ### How to run the script
-- Provide your desired URL in the script
+- Provide your desired URL in the script.
 - Execute `python3 QR_code_generator.py`

 ### Screenshot showing the sample use of the script